H-horizon/Budget_Assistant/doc/UserGuide.md

     1. Expenses
         * Any transaction that requires you to spend money
     1. Incomes
-        * Any transaction that allows to gain capital
+        * Any transaction that allows you to gain capital
 1. Expenses can consist of:
     1. Food
     1. Travelling